danoph/gsa_2015/README.md

 ## Description

-[FDA.ninja](http://fda.ninja/) enables patients, providers, and other users to search for a drug by name to view label information and potential side effects.
+[FDA.ninja](http://fda.ninja/) allows users to view medication information by name and manufacturer providing results such as adverse reactions, warnings, usage and indications, and potential side effects.

 ## Project Approach